MA in International Relations

 - 20,000 word research dissertation

-Graduates will be well-placed, either to continue with further study of the period (preparation for doctoral-level research), or to apply for jobs in the private and public sectors including major corporations, lobbying/advocacy, the European Union, teaching, foreign service, various think tanks, civil service, international organisations, and non-governmental organisations.
-Past students work in several government departments such as the Department of Foreign Affairs and Department of An Taoiseach.
-They have also found positions in the European Union and other international organisations.
-Some gain employment in financial services and multinationals, as well as the media and teaching.
+For example, past students work in several government departments such as the Department of Foreign Affairs and Department of An Taoiseach.
+Some have positions in the European Union and other international organisations.
+Many also gain employment in financial services and multinationals, as well as in the media and teaching.

-Since its inception in 1999 the MA has successfully graduated in excess of 250 students and has established a unique tradition of innovation.
-It has a proven international appeal for over a decade and a half now.
-It attracts a diverse mix of students from different national, cultural and academic backgrounds.
+Since its inception in 1999 the MA has successfully graduated in excess of 300 students and established a tradition of innovation.
+It has a proven international appeal attracting a diverse mix of students from different national, cultural and academic backgrounds.
 Former and present students originate not alone from Ireland but also from the United States, South America, Europe, Russia, Africa and the Middle East.
-This fits with the School of History’s long and successful record of welcoming visiting overseas students.
+This fits with the School of History’s long and successful record of welcoming overseas students.

 Aisling Carty: From Amnesty International Malaysia to EP Parliamentary Assistantship with Mairéad McGuinness MEP to EuroCham Indonesia